Skip to content

 def insert(nums: list[int], num: int, index: int):

-# Move all elements after `index` one position backward
+# Move all elements at and after index index backward by one position

 for i in range(len(nums) - 1, index, -1):